-Chambers will be recruiting for five pupillage places as part of the 2023 application cycle: we have three places available for September 2023 and two places for September 2024.
+Chambers are recruiting for six pupillage places as part of the 2024/2025 application cycle: we have two places available for September 2024 and four places for September 2025.

-The timetable for applying for pupillage will be announced on the Pupillage Gateway in due course.
+The timetable for applying for pupillage can be found on the Pupillage Gateway website.

 The award is made up of two parts: